 After achieving a first-class degree in anthropology at UCL,

-I joined a long-term badger study at Oxford University's Wildlife Conservation Research Unit (WildCRU) where I spent several years recording badger behaviour and vocalisations at the sett.
+I joined Oxford University's Wildlife Conservation Research Unit (WildCRU) where I spent several years recording badger behaviour and vocalisations at the sett.

 SOME OF THE MAGAZINES I HAVE WORKED ON: